Nursing

 All Accelerated Programs require a bachelor’s degree, but they vary in terms of prerequisite courses and other admissions requirements.

 The following is one example.
 Since schools vary in their prerequisites, students must research individual programs to determine what is required for admission.
-A typical program, like the Goldfarb School of Nursing at Barnes-Jewish, requires a 3.2 cumulative undergraduate GPA and the following 27 credit hours with a C or better in each course:
+A typical program, like Goldfarb School of Nursing at Barnes-Jewish College, requires a 3.0 cumulative undergraduate GPA and a 3.0 GPA for the following prerequisite courses:

 • Anatomy and Physiology I with lab